whzd/thesis/notes/notes.md

 * In the generated definition of the concept, all the word need to be in the databases, so that the avatar can properly translated it to sign language.

-* A explicação do conceit tem de ser o mais simples possivel.
+* A explicação do conceit tem de ser o mais simples possível.

-o indicador da seimplicidade semantica do conceito pode ser o numero de palavra ja definidas na base de dados.
+O indicador da simplicidade semântica do conceito pode ser o numero de palavra ja definidas na base de dados.

+### Information Retrival

+"Information retrieval (IR) is finding material (usually documents) of an unstructured nature (usually text) that satisfies an information need from within large collections (usually stored on computers)."

+### Information Extraction

 ## Others